Prevenar 13 (Pneumococcal polysaccharide conjugate vaccine (13-valent, adsorbed)) is indicated for:

 The Department of Health recommends Prevenar 13 for particular groups:

-- The Prevenar 13 vaccine should be administered according to the schedule for the routine immunisation programme, at 8 weeks, 16 weeks and on their first birthday
+- The Prevenar 13 vaccine should be administered according to the schedule within the routine immunisation programme.

 - For children under 10 years of age in any clinical risk group*

 - For children 10 years onwards and adults in a clinical risk group**

 - For children under the age of two with unknown or incomplete vaccination histories

 The British HIV Association (BHIVA) guidance recommends all adults who are HIV positive should receive a single dose Prevenar 13, irrespective of CD4 cell count, antiretroviral (ART) use or viral load.

 *Asplenia or splenic dysfunction, chronic respiratory disease, chronic heart disease, chronic kidney disease, chronic liver disease, diabetes, immunosuppression, individual cochlear implants, individuals with cerebrospinal fluid leaks, bone marrow transplant patients, patients with acute and chronic leukaemia, multiple myeloma or genetic disorders affecting the immune system (e.g. IRAK-4, NEMO, complement deficiency).

 ** Bone marrow transplant patients, patients with acute and chronic leukaemia, multiple myeloma or genetic disorders affecting the immune system (e.g. IRAK-4, NEMO, complement deficiency)

 The safety of Prevenar 13® was assessed in controlled clinical studies and the safety profile of Prevenar 13® was similar to Prevenar®.